Seervichirag0/Projects/README.md

 # Sales Analysis
-- Analysed a companies data for sales in based of real life based questions using python and its various libraries and created graphs for it also for easier visulization.
+- Analysed a companies data for sales based on real life situations: used python for data cleaning and EDA, then used SQL for finding answer to business questions  and created a dashboard for the visulization and showing to stakeholders.
-- Language used - python (pandas, matplotlib)
 - Using the sales data and solving arising real world problems to get answers to sales related problems - cleaned the data and data augmentation and then given answers to the raised questions.